Import Terraform Configuration

 - Apply the configuration to update your Terraform state.

-In this tutorial, first you will create a Docker container with the Docker CLI.
-Next, you will import it into a new Terraform project.
-Then you will update the container's configuration using Terraform before finally destroying it when you are done.
+In this tutorial, you will create a Docker container with the Docker CLI.
+Then, you will import the container into a new Terraform project and begin using the Terraform workflow to modify the container.

 of your terraform.tfstate